These Keg Steaks with sauteed asparagus is the perfect date night recipe if you ask me.

-This is the perfect date night recipe if you ask me.
-Gluten free and very satisfying, so if your looking for a great steak recipe but one that is a bit different than the average butter and herb recipes that you are probably are finding, then you just found it.
+If you’re looking for a great steak recipe but one that is a bit different than the average butter and herb recipe then you probably just found it!

 Oh did I mention it takes less than 15 minutes to prepare this whole meal!!